footworkjs/footwork-documentation/docs/router-outlets.md

-Outlets are areas of your application where you can control what is displayed from its parent router by instructing it to display a component.
+Outlets are areas of your application where you can control what is displayed.

 You can use these outlets to display different things, such as entire pages (containing their own sub-elements such as viewModels and other components), or just singular displays like a user profile.
 What you display and how you use them is up to you.